 Rent Deposit Scheme

-Paper Bond Scheme: End Youth Homelessness's Rent Deposit Scheme helps young people, who have faced homelessness and are now ready to live independently, to gain access to the private rented sector.
+End Youth Homelessness's Rent Deposit Scheme helps young people, who have faced homelessness and are now ready to live independently, to gain access to the private rented sector.
+This service has been made possible through funding received from Yorkshire Building Society.

 The Rent Deposit Scheme provides landlords with a guarantee certificate in place of a traditional cash deposit.
 This security bond (a formal agreement) protects the landlord from rent arrears and damage to the property.
 Claims can be submitted by landlords in case of property damage as a result of a tenant's actions, or failure to meet rent requirements.